 - Career, academic, and technical courses are not offered by the public school in which you are enrolled; or

-- Career, academic, and technical courses are offered by the public school in which you are enrolled, but your eligibility will be determined by your school district if your school's courses are not available to you because of scheduling conflicts beyond your control.
+- Career, academic, and technical courses are offered by the public school in which you are enrolled, but you cannot take those courses because of scheduling conflicts beyond your control.
+If this is the case, your eligibility to take dual enrollment courses at HFC will be determined by your school.
+Talk to your school's counseling office.

 - Dual Enrollment students who are seeking placement in Mathematics, Chemistry, or English courses are required to take appropriate placement tests.

 - If you do not have ACT or SAT scores, or if scores do not meet course requirements, you will be required to take a placement test.